Petite Trésors Rescue & Sanctuary -

 As I am going through this part of the story, I find it as painful as living through it back in 2014 and 2015.
 We had a licensed contractor for years to do several upgrades to the home we were residing in and when we told him we were considering buying the farm he expressed his great interest in seeing what we would need to change and wanted to be able to bid on the job.
 We had at least four contractors give quotes immediately.
 Two dropped out because the job was too large, and they had other commitments that would not allow the amount of time required to finish by October.
 Between the last two contractors, the one that we knew begged for us to hire him.
 Since we had worked with him in the past, we decided we would give him the job.
 There was a lot of demolition and he only had one person to help.
 We knew some friends that were looking to make money so they could go on a cross country trip and needless to say it worked out great for everyone to have them help for a couple of weeks.
 Although you would’ve thought that with so many people needing jobs, it would be easy to find people who wanted to work, that was not the case, not even close.
 It was a total nightmare.
 Our contractor had assured us he had a crew of people working for him, yet somehow was unable to have anyone to do anything.
 I ended up hiring a painter, however, he would get halfway through a room then ask for his pay for that day, promising to finish.
 Instead, he would disappear and go on a bender and would show up a week later with some story, and then, do it all over again.
 One day when the contractor showed up, he saw that the painter’s truck was already there with an actual human female hood ornament.
 When he went into the house, he was calling for the painter and getting no response he fired up his compressor and went to work with his nail gun.
 I bet you can imagine his surprise when who should come tripping down the stairs pulling on jeans, shirtless, and yelling who the (feel free to insert whatever normal expletive you like to use) was making all the racket.
 The contractor responded that the noise was him working, which is what he (the painter) was supposed to be doing.
 The painter glanced outside and seeing his human hood ornament on his truck, stated that he would be right back.
 He showed up a few days later.
 After two months of this it was clear he needed to be let go.
 The next contractor for painting and additional work we interviewed assured us that the job would be finished within three weeks which would bring us into November already a month behind schedule.
 The scope of this job included painting the entire interior of the house in a semi-gloss, purchasing trim to match the trim for the 1860 part of the house, painting all doors which were custom ordered and already delivered on site, repairing plaster, redoing one bedroom with sheetrock since the plaster in that room was in too much disrepair to fix, cutting, painting and installing the trim and redoing the stairs.

 They had a written contract which we signed, and the company had three partners who owned it.
 We met all three and we were assured that one of them would be on site at all times and gave them a check for half the quote they provided for the work they were doing on a Thursday night.
 We were told the trim was being delivered that coming Monday.
 I was expecting to find a bevy of workers doing their respective jobs.
 Nope.
 When I called, I was told they were having a meeting to make sure that everything was clear to everyone.
 By the way, when this company was hired, and in the contract, it was stated that everyone on site working was a professional.
-Not even close.
+Nope.
 Rarely was any supervisor on site.
 The workers were a variety of people including one of the contractor’s mother.
 None of these individuals looked to be in the profession that they were working.
 Since the trim had never materialized, I asked when it was arriving.
 Now I was told Wednesday.
 When again it did not show up, I was told Friday.
 Again, when it did not appear, I was told Monday.
 This went on until the contractor called and asked for the remainder of the payment.
 When I told him, the job wasn’t anywhere near finished he told me it was.
 Then when I asked him where the trim was, he acted like he didn’t know what I was referring to.
 At this point I told him to call my husband.
 He reached my husband at his office in Chicago and told my husband he needed the money to buy the trim.
-When he reached my husband at his office in Chicago, he stated he needed the money to by the trim.
 My husband responded that he did not have the contract in front of him, but he was pretty sure it was included, and the contractor told him he didn’t remember.

 Throughout the time that these people were on our premises, there were things that just didn’t look right.
 When I asked one of them, why the paint did not look right, he told me it was because it was still wet.
 That was not the case at all.
 They painted everything in flat instead of the semigloss requested in the contract.
 By now I was painting all the doors myself.
 I was getting to the farm at the crack of dawn and leaving when it was too dark to see.